49-175. Work plans

 9. If requested by the department, information regarding the financial capability of the applicant to conduct the work identified in the application.

-B. Remediation levels or controls for remediation conducted pursuant to this article shall be established in accordance with rules adopted pursuant to section 49-282.06 unless one or more of the following applies:
+B. Remediation levels or controls for remediation conducted pursuant to this article shall be established in accordance with rules adopted pursuant to section 49-282.06 unless one or more of the following apply:

 1. The applicant demonstrates that remediation levels, institutional controls or engineering controls for remediation of contaminated soil comply with section 49-152 and the rules adopted pursuant to that section.